-- Restarts the machine after a 60 second countdown
+- Restarts the machine after a configurable timed countdown

 This is all about 2 things, user experience, and success rate.
 Up till this point, we’ve given the user full control over their upgrade with this GUI, they’ve chosen to run it and have been informed of whats it’s going to do and how long its going to take.
 Now, we’re going to restart the machine to make sure we’re at a fresh boot with no one logged on, no dodgy programs running, completing any pending windows updates, and, we’re going to keep it that way while we run our upgrade.

 And as per community request, if for whatever reason the Task Sequence fails to launch, then you can specify a wallpaper to match;

 You can, of course, change the majority of settings and content in this GUI via the main Settings.config file.

 Title Bar, Company name & URL, Banner, Title, Main content, Learn More Button URL, Icon are all configurable.